 Overview of research groups connected to RIMLS.
-You can filter the list with regards to research theme.
+You can filter the list with regards to research theme and research department.

 Jo Zhou's group aims to establish disease models using patient material and model organisms to identify regulatory networks and disease mechanisms in developmental disorders.
 Using genomics technology, we map the genome-wide atlas of disease-associated regulatory elements beyond the coding regions.